rdbliss/rdbliss.github.io/_pages/cv.md

     * Oglethorpe University.
     * Awarded to Senior with highest grade-point average.

-* Ronald L. Carlisle Prise
+* Ronald L. Carlisle Prize
     * 2019.
     * Oglethorpe University, Division IX (Mathematics and Computer Science).
     * Given to outstanding Senior in mathematics and computer science.